We aim to raise in excess of £100,000 every winter and help over 500 vulnerable older people in Somerset stay warm, safe and well.

 You can support the Surviving Winter appeal by:

 - sending a cheque made payable to ‘Somerset Community Foundation’ to our address at the bottom of this page.
-We can boost the value of your donation by 25p of Gift Aid for every £1 you donate if you print, complete and return this Gift Aid Form along with your cheque.
+We can boost the value of your donation by 25p of Gift Aid for every £1 you donate if you print, complete and return this Donation Form along with your cheque (ref.
+SW on the reverse of your cheque)

 How your donation will help